CardinalModules/ArableInstruments/README.md

 - New alternative modes (Oliverb reverb and Resonestor resonator)
 - Reverse option for some modes (implemented here as a dedicated button)

+IMPORTANT NOTE:
+This repository includes code for both the vanilla firmware (Joni) and Parasites firmware (Neil), but only builds one at a time as separate libraries.
+If you want to maintain both side by side in a development branch, you can have two clones of the repository under different names in the plugins folder.
+The parasites firmware is build using the makefile 'Makefile.parasite'.
+To build the parasites firmware, run 'make clean', and then build using the makefile Makefile.parasite: make -f Makefile.parasite make -f Makefile.parasite dist

 # Building Instructions:
 After cloning the repo, do a submodule update with git submodule update --init --recursive